HubmacPL/Strategic-Prototype/README.md

 # Strategic-Prototype

-it will be an rts game.
+It will be an Real Time Strategy game.
 It is still being created